Here's what you'll need to have a good time on race day.

 - The bottom aid stations will have hydration and snacks (bottom of Bryant trail during the day, and bottom of Wilderness during the night).
 You should not rely on the aid station snacks for your complete sustenance.
 Bring your own food, and mark it in a way that you will remember so you can easily find it.

 - Bring extra clothes and gloves.
-I can't stress this enough.
+We can't stress this enough.
 You are going to be sweaty, and you will want dry base layers to put on, especially if you plan to take a break during the race.
 Hypothermia is life threatening.

 - Safety: This goes without saying, but safety is our top priority.
 If you begin to feel faint, dizzy, disoriented, or extremely cold, please don't try to be a hero and finish the race.
 Take a break in one of the warming areas or pack it in.
 It is better to call it quits and be able to race another day than to push through and jeopardize future endeavors.
 Be smart.
 You don't need to compete for the full 12 or 24 hour period in order to receive a finishing score.
 In the event of an injury that prevents you from skiing downhill, please notify a passing racer so we may send a rescue team.
 We will also have course judges skiing the day loop for your safety.